decentralized-identity/org/Org documents/processes/create_group.md

 # Creating a DIF group
-This describes the instructions for launch a DIF group
+This describes the DIF operational instructions for launch a DIF group.
+These steps are to be performed by DIF Core Team or appropriate TSC members.

 **Assumption**: DIF Steering Committee has approved the group's charter